Am0031/javascript-algorithms/README.md

 - **fizzBuzz**: goes through the numbers 1 to 100 and for each number: replaces it by `Fizz` if the number is divisable by num1, replaces it by `Buzz` if the number is divisable by num2, replaces it by `FizzBuzz` if the number is divisable by both num1 and num2, or keeps the number itself, and then returns the complete string of results for all numbers.
 - **roman**: reads a given roman number string and returns its corresponding integer value.
 - **plusOne**: takes an array of digits representing a number, adds 1 to the number and returns an updated array of digits.
+- **totalGoals**: takes a team name as a string and checks a data object to extract the total number of goals scored by this team.

 ### Strings